 It is estimated that 2010 will require 30 662 guides, at least half of whom should be black.
 By mid-2007, South Africa had about 10 000 guides, with only 30% black representation.
-Updating the database of tourist guides and ensuring that it interfaces with provincial structures, is a priority for the department.
+Updating the database of tourist guides and ensuring that it interfaces with provincial structures, is a priority for the Department of Tourism.